 Borrowing Really Ancient Fossils STEM Kits

 There is no charge to educators who wish to borrow any of our STEM kits, however, this kit is only available for Local Pick-Up Loaning due to the extreme weight of the sand used in the kits, making it impractical to ship.
-Return loan application forms to Courtney Butler via email (firstname.lastname@example.org) or fax (970-491-7716).
+Send the appropriate application form via email to Laura Schoenfeld (email@example.com) or fax (970-491-2005).
+We appreciate applications to be sent 2 weeks in advance to the desired use date.

 In the bones of the rock